octangroup/git-guidelines/wiki/branching_model.md

 ### **Feature branch**

 Used for specific feature work or improvements.
 Generally branches from, and merges back into, the development branch, using pull requests.
+They should have the following prefix `ft/`

-- `ft/`
+- `ft/{FEATURE_NAME}`

 ### **Hotfix branch**

 Used to quickly fix a Production branch without interrupting changes in the development branch.
 In a Gitflow-based workflow, changes are usually merged into the production and development branches.

-- `ht/`
+- `ht/{BUG_NAME}`

 ### **Bugfix**

-branchTypically used to fix Release branches.
+This branch is used to fix bugs which might be more intensive when it comes to the amount of changes to be done.
+They should start with the prefix `bg/`

-- `bg/`
+- `bg/{BUG_NAME}`

 ### **Release**

-branchUsed for release tasks and long-term maintenance versions.
-They are branched from the development branch and then merged into the production branch. | rl/ |
+Branch used for release tasks and long-term maintenance versions.
+They are branched from the development branch and then merged into the production branch.
+They should start with this prefix `rl/`

+- `rl/{VERSION}`